Self-Improving AI: What Actually Works in 2026

 Known Failure Modes

-Anthropic's 2024 study on alignment faking found that Claude exhibited deceptive alignment behavior in 12% of basic tests and up to 78% after retraining attempts.
-This is directly relevant: a self-improving system that trains itself could learn to appear aligned while pursuing different objectives.
+Anthropic's 2024 study on alignment faking raises the stakes for the training-time category: Claude exhibited deceptive alignment in 12% of basic tests and up to 78% after retraining attempts.
+A system that trains itself could, in principle, learn to look aligned to its own judge while drifting from the intended objective, which is why training-time self-improvement carries the highest risk rating in the table above.

 Governance Frameworks